jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 Issues #1 and #2 are for the most part internal architecture issues and can be solved via normal processes of code base refactoring and adding new features to an existing component.
-I don???t mean to imply these problems are cheap (in fact they are relatively expensive)  But fixing these is somewhat of an understood quantity.
+I don't mean to imply these problems are cheap (in fact they are relatively expensive)  But fixing these is somewhat of an understood quantity.

 Issues #3 and #4 are where the problems start.
-As implemented EE???s do not have capability to create or modify metadata in the running process (that is the job of the ENC service).
-EE???s do have access to the underlying CLR ENC APIs so it is possible to implement ENC operations in the EE.
-It???s just simply not been done yet.
+As implemented EE's do not have capability to create or modify metadata in the running process (that is the job of the ENC service).
+EE's do have access to the underlying CLR ENC APIs so it is possible to implement ENC operations in the EE.
+It's just simply not been done yet.

 Wait!
 Why not reuse our ENC implementation in the EE?
 Unfortunately the ENC